 Once set up, the prediction does not remain static, but adapts itself to the changing reality over time: Today’s forecast for the day after tomorrow will not remain unchanged, because the real values from tomorrow will have been included for the day after tomorrow.
-Without going time travelling (exhausting!), the process can also be expressed in this way: Checkmk learns continuously.
+Without going time traveling (exhausting!), the process can also be expressed in this way: Checkmk learns continuously.
 Since the threshold values for the WARN/CRIT states are always set relative to the prediction values, the threshold values also learn along with the prediction.

 A whole range of Checkmk plug-ins support predictive monitoring.
 In the following you will find some important examples: